pdgilbert/EgFreeCAD/source/intro.rst

    import Part, Mesh, MeshPart
    from testEqual import *

-and also set vectors for the origin and directions :py:obj:`X, Y, and Z`, which are used in several examples.
+and also sets vectors for the origin :py:obj:`o` and points one unit in the directions :py:obj:`x, y`, and :py:obj:`z`, which are used in several examples.

 .. testcode::

-   O = Vector(0,0,0)
+   o = Vector(0,0,0)
-   X = Vector(1,0,0)
+   x = Vector(1,0,0)
-   Y = Vector(0,1,0)
+   y = Vector(0,1,0)
-   Z = Vector(0,0,1)
+   z = Vector(0,0,1)

-Examples can be run in a FreeCAD GUI session by cut-and-paste into the console.
-The :py:mod:`testEqual` module is not needed except to run tests, which are mainly for the purpose of confirming that the examples in this document continue to work in new FreeCAD versions.
-However, the :py:obj:`O, X, Y, Z` will be needed in several examples.
+Be sure to set these in your session.
+Some examples indicate :py:obj:`Part.show(something)`.
+This cammand is commented out and not run in the script tests but you may want to use it in a FreeCAD GUI session.